mattpovey/TotalRec/README.md

 The current provider is shown in the header with a status badge.
 For OpenAI, the badge indicates whether an API key is configured.

 ### OpenAI Key & Chunking
 - Enter your OpenAI API key in the app’s Settings sheet.
-It’s stored securely in Keychain.
+It’s stored in Keychain.
 - Chunking strategy for long audio:
   - `Auto` (default): Splits long audio into multiple uploads
-  - `None`: Uploads the entire file at once
+  - `None`: Uploads the entire file at once but will fail if the audio is longer than permitted by the API

 ### Known Speakers (Optional)
 Provide up to 4 known speakers to improve diarization with OpenAI.
 Each entry requires both: